brimdata/zed/docs/commands/zed.md

 * _Pool ID_ - the KSUID of a pool
 * _Commit object ID_ - the KSUID of a commit object
 * _Data object ID_ - the KSUID of a committed data object
-* _Index rule ID_ - the KSUID of an index rule
-* _Index object ID_ - the KSUID of an index object relative to a data object

 Data is added and deleted from the lake only with new commits that are implemented in a transactionally consistent fashion.
 Thus, each